kimirdev/finance-tracking/README.md

-# Finance Tracking Application
+# Finance Tracking

-Welcome to the Finance Tracking Application!
-This project is a personal finance management tool designed to help users track their expenses across different profiles, analyze spending habits, and manage their financial data locally.
+This is my pet project that I created to practice and expand my skills with various technologies.
+I've combined familiar tools from my professional experience with new technologies I wanted to learn.
+The project serves as both a practical finance tracking application and a learning platform for modern web development practices.

 ## ✨ Features